prabhamatta/simplychat/README.md

 In web browser, open `http://localhost:8000/chat.html` to chat

 ##Step4
-To chat as a differnt user,
+To chat as a different user,
 open `http://localhost:8000/chat.html` in another tab